KentenRoth/100DaysOfCode/README.md

 I didn't do much updating over this weekend.
 I did get a few things done but had a lot of stuff come up that kept me busy, and off the computer.
 I did a little design, but mainly my time was spent trying to understand how to get some specific things to work.
 I wanted to get my child component to update state on the parent component, and that would allow different things to be displayed.
 It took me a while, but I was successful and got everything working.

 ---

+Day 43

+Today I have to take time off from being on my computer.
+I smashed my finger at work today, and typing has been difficult and painful.
+I am going to read tonight and do some design research.

+---